YourPalSocks/Godot4Dialogue/README.md

 ## (Current) Limitations:
 - Check out the [Issues](https://github.com/YourPalSocks/Godot4Dialogue/issues) page for more information.

+## Wiki:
+- Checkout out the [Wiki](https://github.com/YourPalSocks/Godot4Dialogue/wiki) for more in-depth information and how-to.

 # Example File
 A simple dialogue with 3 lines, ending in a choice:
 ```yaml